 Your thirstiest friends will enjoy the $37-per-person bottomless deal at this graffiti-covered, '70s-inspired Brooklyn eatery, which gets you an entrée and 90 minutes of Bloody Marys, mimosas, craft beers and unlimited brunch punches (such as the Texas Porch Sipper) until 7pm.
-(Mote: the entire table must participate, but that shouldn’t take too much convincing).
+(Note: the entire table must participate, but that shouldn’t take too much convincing).
 We recommend the jerk chicken po boy with caramelized onions and "voodoo" chips, or weekend favorites like eggs Florentine or challah French toast.

 Lovers of vinyl and vintage Americana will feel right at home at this LES brunch destination, which features one of the city's best pulled pork and egg sandwiches, featuring meat smoked for 12 hours and topped with beer-braised onions, Gruyère and grain mustard.
 An entrée plus house-made Bloody Marys and mimosas will set you back $35, a bargain whether you’re nursing a hangover or just looking to enjoy a leisurely weekend meal.

-While $25 includes the usual unlimited Bloody Mary and mimosa drink special, the mouthwatering brunch spread at this Williamsburg eatery is reason enough to come here: You can munch on house-made pastries like strawberry-mascarpone muffins alongside Berkshire pork-and-potato hash, or a smoked-duck eggs Benedict on a black-pepper–cheddar biscuit.
+While $25 includes the usual unlimited Bloody Mary and mimosa drink special, the mouthwatering brunch spread at this Williamsburg eatery is reason enough to come here: You can munch on house-made pastries like strawberry-mascarpone scones alongside Berkshire pork-and-potato hash, or a smoked-duck eggs Benedict on a black-pepper–cheddar biscuit.
 The light-soaked waterfront dining room makes indulging here a relaxing experience, and anything you try is infused with delicious smokiness thanks to wood-fired ovens.

-Sip on all the horseradish vodka-infused Bloodys and mimosas you can handle at this globally-influenced French bistro for just $29, a delicious bargain when paired with brunch classics like eggs Benedict with Bayonne ham, spinach or smoked salmon, or sweet favorites like rice pudding topped with fresh fruit and salted caramel.
+Sip on all the horseradish vodka-infused Bloodys and mimosas you can handle at this globally-influenced French bistro for just $29.95, a delicious bargain when paired with brunch classics like eggs Benedict with Bayonne ham, spinach or smoked salmon, or sweet favorites like buttermilk pancakes with fresh fruit, maple syrup and whipped cream.
 If you manage to snag one of the outdoor tables for getting your buzz on, you might think you’re in Paris–the waiters are handsome and French, giving the whole place an authentic Parisian vibe.

 A mimosa, bellini or Bloody Mary is included with each brunch entrée—choose from hearty favorites such as banana-bread French toast or the Breakfast Lox pizza—or upgrade to bottomless booze for just $20 more.
 Even if you’re recovering from late-night shenanigans, the atmosphere has the perfect amount of bustle without being annoying.
 Sit near the entrance for a front-row seat to the live jazz music on Saturdays and Sundays from noon to 3pm.

-This downtown Caribbean corner joint playing a reggae-and-dancehall soundtrack offers two hours of unlimited island brunch cocktails like the One Love bellini (champagne, passion-fruit puree) or the boisterous, soju-based Hotstepper (spicy Bloody Mary, Scotch bonnet pepper).
+This downtown Caribbean corner joint playing a reggae-and-dancehall soundtrack offers one hour of unlimited island brunch cocktails like the One Love bellini (champagne, passion-fruit puree) or the boisterous, soju-based Hotstepper (spicy Bloody Mary, Scotch bonnet pepper).
 Guzzle both while feasting on West Indian–inspired platters such as breakfast roti with soft-scrambled eggs and jerk pork sausage and Jamaican rancheros blanketing plantains and stew peas with over-easy eggs.

-Keep the party vibes going with the hip-hop-fueled brunch from Leah Cohen, who dishes out culture-crossing Southeast Asian morning fare soaked up with all-you-can-drink Yuengling Lager and tropical mimosas during brunch (ends at 3:30pm; $15).
+Keep the party vibes going with the hip-hop-fueled brunch from Leah Cohen, who dishes out culture-crossing Southeast Asian morning fare soaked up with two-hour all-you-can-drink Yuengling Lager and tropical mimosas during brunch (ends at 3:30pm; $15).
 Choose from the usual orange, or opt for mango, lychee or white peach to offset the gut-sticking Filipino Sizzling Sisig, featuring pork head chopped on a hot skillet with a whole egg, or the khao soi, a Thai chicken-noodle soup simmered with red curry and coconut milk.

 Looking for a new spot to grab a drink?